soundwanders/greatgatsby/README.md

 2.  **`/src/assets`**: This directory holds all media files such as images, icons and illustrations (svgs, pngs, etc).

-3.  **`./components/common`**: This directory holds all 'common' components, which are reusable elements like Containers and Buttons.
+3.  **`./components/common`**: This directory holds all 'common' components, which are the reusable elements like Containers and Buttons.

-4.  **`./components/nav`**: This directory holds all navigation elements such as the navbar, side bar, and nav links.
+4.  **`./components/nav`**: This directory holds all page navigation elements such as the navbar and sidebar.

 5.  **`./components/sections`**: This directory holds all of the page section components, which are imported into 'pages' directory to build the site.